Thomas Graham, 1st Baron Lynedoch: Death of his wife

 Mary Graham's health began to decline, and in the spring of 1792, on the recommendation of her medical adviser, she went to the south of France with her husband and sister.
-However, during the voyage she died off the coast near Hyères, France, on 26 June 1792.
-Her sorrowing husband hired a barge to take the casket to Bordeaux but near Toulouse a group of French soldiers opened the coffin and disturbed the body.
-He closed the casket and returned home to deposit her remains in a mausoleum, which he built in the churchyard of Methven.
-Graham would himself be laid in the same tomb fifty years later.
+However, during the voyage she died off the coast near Hyères, in the south of France, on 26 June 1792.
+Her grieving husband hired a barge to take the casket ashore.
+However, on his way to Bordeaux French Revolutionary militia desecrated the casket and the body of his wife looking for contraband and valuables.
+Eventually Graham returned to Scotland where he interred her remains in a mausoleum he had specially built in the churchyard at Methven, Perth and Kinross.
+Graham would be laid to rest in the same tomb fifty years later.

 Mary Graham is commemorated in a four-part Scottish fiddle tune composed in her honor, entitled "The Honourable Mrs. Graham of Balgowan."

 The loss of his wife preyed deeply upon Graham's mind, and first he set out for twelve months of foreign travel.
 However, still overwhelmed by great sorrow, and now in his forty-third year, he tried to drown the thought of his loss by adopting a military career.
 Before the incident with Mary's coffin near Toulouse, Graham had sympathised with the French and their revolutionary ideals but from that point on he detested them and saw his military career as a way to take revenge.

 Sir Walter Scott, in his The Vision of Don Roderick, refers to the romantic motive which led the grieving husband of Mrs. Graham to devote himself to a military career: